Air France Flight 4590: Additional factors and alternative theories

-Former British Airways (BA) Concorde captain John Hutchinson, said the fire on its own should have been 'eminently survivable; the pilot should have been able to fly his way out of trouble'.
+Former British Airways Concorde captain John Hutchinson said the fire on its own should have been 'eminently survivable; the pilot should have been able to fly his way out of trouble'.
 Hutchinson believed this did not happen due to a series of operational errors and 'negligence' by the maintenance department.
 According to a report in a British newspaper, by journalist David Rose, the crash had "more than one contributing factor, most of which were avoidable."

 While examining the wreckage in a warehouse, investigators noticed that a spacer was missing from the bogie beam on the left-hand main landing gear.
 (It was later found in an Air France maintenance workshop.)
 This skewed the alignment of the landing gear because a strut was able to wobble in any direction with 3° of movement.
 The problem was exacerbated on the left gear's three remaining tyres by the uneven fuel load.
 Drag marks left on the runway by the left rear landing wheels show the Concorde was veering to the left as it accelerated toward takeoff.
 Photographs in the BEA report showed a smashed steel landing light, clipped by the aircraft, parts of which were probably ingested by engine number 1.